kmartin21/CSC420GUI/README.md

 # CSC420 GUI
-Assignments and final project for CSC420 - Graphical User Interfaces taught by Alex Pantaleev at SUNY Oswego.
+Assignments and final project for CSC420 - Graphical User Interfaces, taught by Alex Pantaleev at SUNY Oswego.